 Poker rooms use different payout structures to distribute prizes and it can be quite confusing for new players.
 There are tournaments where a min-cash is barely double the buy-in.
 On the other hand, you can find some tournaments where the winner scoops a third of the prize pool and the min-cash is worth triple your buy-in.

-Naturally, payout structures vary according to the number of players participating.
-With about 28 entries, a winner can expect to take home 33% of the prize pool.
+Naturally, the tournament prizes vary according to the number of players participating.
 The portion reserved for the winner decreases as more players take part in the tournament.
-At multi-table tournaments with over 350 entries, winners generally get between 20% and 25% of the total money.
+At your typical multi-table tournament, the winner generally gets between 20% and 25% of the total money.

 As a rule of thumb, the overall winner takes the biggest portion of the pool.
 But, it isn’t always this simple.
 In many cases, a deal is being made after negotiations between the remaining players at the final table.